Options

 Cluster inline parameters

-Cluster arguments may be considered to have an inline parameter if they contain at least one unknown letter that is not the first.
-For example, using the same option definitions as above, the command line cli -s'my str' -n123
+Cluster arguments may be considered to have inline parameters if they contain at least one unknown letter that is not the first.
+For example, using the previous definitions, the command line cli -s'my str' -n123

 would be parsed as cli --str 'my str' --num 123